Zarete/GLGit/README.md

 ### 1.4.
 Mean filter

 Among the linear filters, the most common is the mean filter beacause it is easy to implement and also reliable.
 As it has been said before (see section *1.3 Gaussian blur*), it is a smoothing filter which purpose is to smooth an image by blurring and remove details and noise.
-Doing so, a convolution mask is used, it can be with various shapes (square, rectangular or circular) and in vast majority the weights in the kernel are uniforms (meaning the values in the kernel are the same), but those can also be triangular (i.e.  inversely proportionnal to distance from the input sample). [^MAT2007]
+Doing so, a convolution mask is used, it can be with various shapes (square, rectangular or circular) and in vast majority the weights in the kernel are uniforms (meaning the values in the kernel are the same), but those can also be triangular (i.e.  inversely proportionnal to distance from the input sample)<sup>[7]</sup>.

 For example if S<sub>xy</sub> represents the set of coordinates in a rectangular sub image window of size *m × n* centered at point *(x,y)*, the arithmetic mean filtering process computes the average value of the initial image *g(x,y)* in the area defined by S<sub>xy</sub>.
 The value of the final image *f* at any point *(x,y)* is simply the arithmetic mean computed using the pixels in the region defined by S<sub>xy</sub>.
 In other words :

 <center><img src = "./img/mean/equation.png" width=250px> </img></center>

 This operation can be implemented using a convolution mask in which all coefficients have a value of *1/(kw x kh)*.
 A mean filter simply smoothes local variations in an image.
 Noise is reduced as a result of blurring.
-The main problem of this filter is that noisy pixels (including anomalous spikes) are weighted the same as all the other pixels in the kernel. [^GAJ2011]
+The main problem of this filter is that noisy pixels (including anomalous spikes) are weighted the same as all the other pixels in the kernel. <sup>[8]</sup>
 Because it uses a convolution kernel, we find the same issue as describe in section *1.2 Convolve*, thus the same solutions can be applied here for the edgesof the picture.

 During our research, we did not find any plugins performing mean filter in a different way than the one implemented in ImageJ software.
 That is why the benchmarking were realised only with the mean filter already implemented in ImageJ.